nknab/Moneway/README.md

 ### Making A Transaction
+Structure of Transaction Object

+      "transaction": {
+            "AccountID" : "1",
+            "Description" : "This is a test",
+            "Amount" : 350.00,
+            "Currency" : "Euro",
+            "TransactionType" : "CREDIT"
+      }

+TransactionType can be either **CREDIT** or **DEBIT**

 In order to make a Transaction Open a New terminal and run the following code:

       curl -XPOST http://localhost:8801/transct -d '{"transaction": {"AccountID" : "1", "Description" : "This is a test", "Amount" : 350.00, "Currency" : "Euro", "TransactionType" : "CREDIT"}}'

  ## Future Works